core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 Ephemeral Diffie-Hellman Over COSE (EDHOC) {{RFC9528}} is a lightweight authenticated key exchange protocol, especially intended for use in constrained scenarios.
 In particular, EDHOC messages can be transported over the Constrained Application Protocol (CoAP) {{RFC7252}} and used for establishing a Security Context for Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}}.

 This document details the use of the EDHOC protocol with CoAP and OSCORE, and specifies a number of additional and optional mechanisms.
 These especially include an optimization approach that combines the EDHOC execution with the first OSCORE transaction (see {{edhoc-in-oscore}}).
-This allows for a minimum number of round trips necessary to setup the OSCORE Security Context and complete an OSCORE transaction, e.g., when an IoT device gets configured in a network for the first time.
+This allows for a minimum number of two round trips necessary to setup the OSCORE Security Context and complete an OSCORE transaction, e.g., when an IoT device gets configured in a network for the first time.

 This optimization is desirable, since the number of message exchanges can have a substantial impact on the latency of conveying the first OSCORE request, when using certain radio technologies.

-Without this optimization, it is not possible, not even in theory, to achieve the minimum number of round trips.
+Without this optimization, it is not possible, not even in theory, to achieve the minimum number of two round trips.
 This optimization makes it possible also in practice, since the message_3 of the EDHOC protocol can be made relatively small (see {{Section 1.2 of RFC9528}}), thus allowing additional OSCORE-protected CoAP data within target MTU sizes.

 Furthermore, this document defines a number of parameters corresponding to different information elements of an EDHOC application profile (see {{web-linking}}).
 These can be specified as target attributes in the link to an EDHOC resource associated with that application profile, thus enabling an enhanced discovery of such a resource for CoAP clients.